meteor/telephone-pictionary/README.md

 tell when the information substituted into your HTML templates changes, and automatically re-renders the templates for you on the page.

 The task here is to add color support to our drawing program.
+You'll be working in `client/draw.js` and `client/draw.html`.

+ --- Talk about template helpers.
+ --- Meteor repalces double curlies
+ --- Special double-curly-with-hash for flow control if/each
+ --- In Meteor you rarely want href attrs; you don't want links to reload the page.

+## Phase 2

+-- Meteor adds

+## Phase 3

+-- Findign the game to put the move in could be the assignment, cut the rest of it.

+## Phase 6

+-- Reference to docs and a lil lecture